faris-xhan/parse_instagram/README.md

 ## Features

-- Get public iformation of the user in json formate
+- Download all the photos along with their information.
+- Download a single post by giving the url of the post.
 - Download instagram user profile photo
-- Create a python generator of user's all posts.
-- Download a single post by giving the url of the post.
-**( MORE FEATURES WILL BE ADDED SOON )**

 ## Usage